acceleration-robotics/ros2-igt/README.md

    ros2 launch igt_ignition igt_ignition.launch.py with_bridge:=true
    ```

- * Make sure you UNPAUSE physics by clicing "play" button in bottom left corner of ignition
+ * Make sure you UNPAUSE physics by clicking "play" button in bottom left corner of ignition

  * Open another terminal and launch slam_toolbox for mapping and rviz2 using `online_sync_launch.py` from `igt_nav` package:
    ```bash